WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 * help my previous landlord buy masks

+KW: That definitely counts as helpful!

 #### Who helped you this week?

 * Stay alone

+KW: :laughing: True, fair enough!

 #### What did you achieve?

 * moved to a new home
+  * KW: Congratulations!
+I'm sure that was pretty wildly stressful!
 * Analyze HCP data and summarize neuroticism results
+  * KW: This looks great!
+Keep going.
+    * We talked about making sure that the specific factor correlations aren't "contaminated" by the general factor, so running a multiple regression to covary the general factor rather than just pairwise correlations with the specific factor.
+    * We also talked about covarying for age, gender and scanner location/ID in the brain correlations
+    * Please move these correlations into a jupyter notebook so they are programatically run rather than done using a graphic user interface.
+    * The bifactor model can stay in MPlus - that analysis is much harder to do in Python :sweat_smile:
 * Analyze MD using hostility data
+  * KW: We ran out of time for this - can you show me next time we meet?

 #### What did you struggle with?

-* know more knowdledge about structural equation model and Mplus
+* know more knowledge about structural equation model and Mplus
 * When I moved to the new house, I cann't access the server in China.
-I'm tryting to fix it.
+I'm trying to fix it.
+  * KW: Booooo - Good luck fixing that connection!

 #### What would you like to work on next week?

 * modify harm avoidance paper
 * try to have deep understanding of my neuroticism result
 * making a version of the figure that doesn't have the skeleton and make a table to list MD for hostility data
+  * KW: This sounds great - please ask the lab for feedback when you've made one!

 #### Where do you need help from Kirstie?

 * help me to modify my harm avoidance paper
+  * KW: Blargh - I'm so sorry that I'm super busy at the moment.
+I'll try to have a look when I can :sob:

 __________________

 ### Date: 17 March 2020